meyer-group/meyer-group.github.io/_posts/2017-10-13-grouptrip.md

 Yesterday, we had our annualy group trip to Martin Bauerschmitt's winery.
 Instead of harvesting his wine like last year, we visit two more winerys to have a little tasting.
 It was a great day!
-Thanks to Martin and Hörx for all the organizations!
+Thanks to Martin and Hörx for all the organizations! <!--more-->

 Some impressions below: